 Does DomainReminder also work with registrars other than TransIP?

 No, the script specifically uses the TransIP API.
-For other registrars, you would have to modify the API calls.
+For other registrars, you would need to adapt the API calls.

 How often should I run the script?

-Twice a year is sufficient - the reminders are then updated with the current renewal dates.
+Twice a year is enough — the reminders will then be updated with the current renewal dates.
 You can also set it up as a cron job.

 What exactly does cancel.sh do?

-cancel.sh sends a cancellation request for a domain via the TransIP API.
-The command is also stored in the notes of the calendar appointment.
+cancel.sh sends a domain cancellation request via the TransIP API.
+The command is also saved in the notes for the calendar appointment.

 Lees het origineel in het Nederlands